TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Encapslines.rst

    Enter a new tag name here if you wish the tagname of any encapsulation to be unified to a single tag name.

-   For instance, setting this value to :ts:`remapTag.P=DIV` would convert:
+   For instance, setting this value to :typoscript:`remapTag.P=DIV` would convert:

    .. code-block:: html